DHRUVvkdv/RAG-Chatbot-Backend/README.md

 Have user authentication.
 Make a new project for LEWAS?
-Vector Database online? - Project will always have to be deployed again in order to work.
-Link to Google Drive.
+Vector Database online? - Project will always have to be deployed again in order to work - DONE Link to Google Drive.
-Figure out Chunk size, and word count. and include links to drive.
+Figure out Chunk size, and word count, Size - repsonse size; 10 query, have text overlap - Research Part and include links to drive - DONE
-Front End?
+Front End? - DONE (Streamlit)
-Size - repsonse size; 10 query;
-have text overlap and include file source link in metadata
+and include file source link in metadata - Done

 Optimize code, hardcore values to be pushed in Environment
 Testing: